Karate Classes In Eltham

 We bring these three activities together to bring you a complete Karate tuition experience in Eltham .

-History Of The Origins Of Karate At the turn of the 20th century, Anko Itosu gained permission to end the shroud of secrecy for those who wanted to learn fighting techinques and began teaching Karate in Okinawan schools.
-This brought about even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the skill to Japan in 1922.
+Karate: Some Historical Information At the turn of the 20th century, Anko Itosu gained permission to end the shroud of secrecy for people who wished to learn martial arts and began teaching Karate in Okinawan institutions.
+This brought about additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the skill to Japan in 1922.

 Funakoshi made many modifications to the art to make it more accessible to the Japanese including changing the name and karate as we know it today was born.
 Towards the end of his life, Funakoshi was instrumental in forming the Japanese Karate Association (JKA) which set about making karate a world martial art by sending out its best instructors to teach it all over the globe.